Your Information and Your Rights

 We will collect the following types of information from you or about you either from a third party directly involved in your support or from you:

-- Personal Data, meaning any information relating to an identifiable person who can be directly or indirectly identified from the data.
-This includes information like; your date of birth, postcode, address, and next of kin etc. and;
+- Personal data, meaning any information relating to an identifiable person who can be directly or indirectly identified from the data.
+This includes information like your date of birth, postcode, address, and next of kin, and;

-- Special category/sensitive data, meaning information contained within your support plan such as; medical conditions, information and history, details of appointments and contact with you, type of support you require and any physical, mental or learning disability, etc.
+- Special category/sensitive data, meaning information contained within your support plan such as medical conditions, information and history, details of appointments and contact with you, type of support you require, and any physical, mental or learning disability.

 Your support plan may contain information about your support needs, medical conditions and associated treatments as well as other people and organisations who are directly involved in your support.
-These records may be electronic, paper records or a mixture of both.
+These records may be electronic or paper, or a mixture of both.
 We use a combination of technologies and working practices to ensure that we keep your information secure and confidential.

 Why do we collect this information?

 Quarriers collects this information in order to ensure that we have the most up-to-date information about your support and support needs to help you achieve your outcomes.
-We also collect information as part of the requirements from our funders.
+We also collect information as required by our funders.
 Our funders may use this information for research, gather statistics and to plan for future service provision.